hollowcrust/BlahajCTF_2024/crypto/beginner_rsa/solution.md

 ```Sage
 [x == 10420125616477306703464911499436119516592074278384331960862146209614711130849180309579775409800535111782897815370320126919480081521267649925152853274087437, x == -10374327413806371822374570348922070723411293270971461228272072860060160360360838529206700242938117910030551958619563223126777920177025207707392976627842727]
 ```
-<br/>We get the following solutions for q, and we take the positive root for `q`.
-We then calculate `p = n // q` and proceed to decrypt the message.
+<br/>We get the following solutions for q, and we take the positive root for $q$.
+We then calculate $p = \lfloor n / q \rfloor$ and proceed to decrypt the message.

 ```Python3
 from Crypto.Util.number import bytes_to_long, long_to_bytes